 La Roche-Posay Anthelios XL Fluid* – The whole Anthelios range is flipping great and it’s just about finding the right one for your skin type.
-Typically fluid (also called emulsions sometimes) formulas are ideal for people with oily/combination skin types so I was excited to try this one out but – word of warning – it is VERY fluid!
-This means it’s very easy to apply and feels great on the skin, but it can be messy and can waste some products if you’re not careful.
+Typically fluid formulas (also sometimes called emulsions) are ideal for people with oily/combination skin types so I was excited to try this one out but – word of warning – it is VERY fluid!
+This means it’s very easy to apply and feels great on the skin, but it can be messy and can waste some product if you’re not careful.

 Neutragena Ultra-Sheer Dry Touch Sunscreen – I got this in New York as I’d read a LOT of reviews before I went and this kept coming up.
 It’s a more traditional textured sunscreen in that it’s quite a thick consistency (but doesn’t feel heavy on the skin) and it does leave a little bit of a white cast on the skin if you don’t work it into the skin, but it’s a great high-street option if you can find it.
 It is water-resistant but is also non-comedogenic so those with blemish-prone skin shouldn’t have a problem.
 I have seen it on Amazon but I’m not going to link anything here as I can’t be sure which sellers are legit and which aren’t, so proceed with caution please!